-- A routine or a provides a closer look at the heart valves
+- An echocardiogram to look at the heart valves

-You may need to be hospitalized at first to receive antibiotics through a vein (IV or intravenously).
-Blood cultures and tests will help your health care provider choose the best antibiotic.
+You may need to be in hospital to get antibiotics through a vein (IV or intravenously).
+Blood cultures and tests will help your provider choose the best antibiotic.

 You will then need long-term antibiotic therapy.